blocknotes/activeadmin_froala_editor/README.md

 ```
 - Use the input with `as: :froala_editor` in Active Admin model conf

-Why 2 separated scripts?
-In this way you can include a different version of *froala editor* if you like.
-The same for FontAwesome.

 ## Options
 **data-options**: permits to set *froala editor* options directly - see [options list](https://www.froala.com/wysiwyg-editor/docs/options)

 ## Examples